 How the Temporary Fence Panels Are Constructed

-Asking how the temporary fence panels are constructed is also another important question to ask when hiring temporary fence.
+Asking how the temporary fence panels are constructed is also another important question to ask when hiring a temporary fence.
 This is another area where there is a big difference in the quality.

 If a temporary fence panel is going to fail, it will generally be at the joins first.
 Projects, where we have been called out to replace panels installed by others, is because the panel mesh has effectively frayed and the joins between the frame and the steel mesh have come apart.
 This is a big problem for several reasons: